Political storm erupts after 5 killed during Bengal poll including 4 in CISF firing | Politics

 The incident led to violence in the area where bombs were hurled, prompting central forces to baton-charge to bring the situation under control.

-In another incident, an 18-year-old voter, Ananda Barman, was gunned down outside booth number 85 in Pathantuli, also in Sitalkuchi, after clashes broke out between activists of the ruling TMC and the BJP.
+In another incident, an 18-year-old voter, Ananda Barman, was gunned down outside booth number 85 at Pathantuli, also in Sitalkuchi, after clashes broke out between activists of the ruling TMC and the BJP.

+West Bengal BJP president Dilip Ghosh had come under attack in Sitalkuchi area earlier this week.

-He also accused Chief Minister Mamata Banerjee of instigating people against the central forces.
+He also accused Chief Minister Mamata Banerjee of instigating people against the central forces, sensing defeat.

 ''What happened in Cooch Behar is unfortunate and sad.